 Graphic design is not my strong suit, so I won’t be creating logos or original artwork.
 However I love crafting page layouts, creating new work conform an existing corporate design, organizing content for websites… For vector work I prefer working in Illustrator, manipulating pixels I do in Photoshop and in case anything needs to go to print I use InDesign.

 I’m fluent in Dutch and English.
 I also speak French, German and Schwiizerdütsch fairly well.
-I’m capable of day to day communication, both spoken and written, but it’s not perfect.
-Currently taking German classes to get to a fluent level in that language as well.
+I’m capable of day to day communication, both spoken and written, but it’s not perfect yet.
+I’m working on it.